An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Discussion

-We focused on discrete-time matrix-form cSTMs but these can also be implemented via a set of difference equations and in continuous time using differential equatiopns in R.\textsuperscript{ \hyperlink{ref-Grimmett2014}{29}, \hyperlink{ref-Axler2005}{30}} We refer readers interested in learning more on continuous-time cSTMs to previously published manuscripts\textsuperscript{ \hyperlink{ref-Cao2016}{31}-- \hyperlink{ref-Soares2012}{34}} and a tutorial using R.\textsuperscript{ \hyperlink{ref-Frederix2013a}{35}} There are other approaches to construct Markov models in R, most of them through purpose-specific R packages.
-For example, the \texttt{heemod}\textsuperscript{ \hyperlink{ref-Filipovic-Pierucci2017}{36}} package is designed to build Markov models that account for time dependency using a pre-defined structure.
-Although \texttt{heemod} is a well-structured package, it requires users to set up the structure of the Markov model, specify the parameters and run analyses in a pre-specified approach.
-This, however, limits the understanding on how cSTMs and Markov models work and are constructed.
-In this tutorial, we show how cSTMs are constructed, parameterized and run by using only base R so readers get a deep understanding of this type of decision models.
-Finally, the variable names used in this paper reflect our own style.
-While we provide guidance on standardized variable names, the adoption of these conventions are ultimately a personal preference.
+In this tutorial, we implemented a cSTM using a (discrete-time) transition matrix.
+However, cSTM can also be implemented via (discrete-time) difference equations or (continuous-time) differential equations in R.\textsuperscript{ \hyperlink{ref-Grimmett2014}{35}, \hyperlink{ref-Axler2005}{36}} We refer readers interested in learning more on continuous-time cSTMs to previously published manuscripts\textsuperscript{ \hyperlink{ref-VanRosmalen2013}{21}, \hyperlink{ref-Cao2016}{37}-- \hyperlink{ref-Soares2012}{39}} and a tutorial using R.\textsuperscript{ \hyperlink{ref-Frederix2013a}{40}} Finally, the variable names used in this paper reflect our coding style.
+While we provide standardized variable names, adopting these conventions is ultimately a personal preference.

-In summary, this tutorial provides a conceptualization of cSTMs and a step-by-step guide to implement them in R. We aim to add to the current body of literature and material on building this type of decision models so health decision scientists and health economists are able to develop cSTMs in a more flexible, efficient, open-source manner, and encouraging increased transparency and reproducibility.
+In summary, this tutorial provides a conceptualization of time-independent cSTMs and a step-by-step guide to implement them in R. We aim to add to the current body of literature and material on building this type of decision model so that health decision scientists and health economists can develop cSTMs in a more flexible, efficient, open-source manner and to encourage increased transparency and reproducibility.
+In the advanced cSTM tutorial, we explore generalizing this framework to time-dependent cSTM, generating epidemiological outcomes, and incorporating transition rewards.